-- waste bins must be stored in a bespoke store, or within the rear garden of houses; - where possible, storage should be provided within the building; - where independent stores are to be provided their design must complement the building, be constructed of robust materials, secure and covered; - communal facilities should be well located and supplemented by additional infrastructure to encourage use and promote recycling; - stores must be sited in a location that does not impact on property frontage or the surrounding environment; - mixed use development must have separate stores for the different uses; and - stores must have at-grade access and be large enough to accommodate the bins needed to serve the development.
+- Waste bins must be stored in a bespoke store, or within the rear garden of houses. - Where possible, storage should be provided within the building. - Where independent stores are to be provided their design must complement the building, be constructed of robust materials and be secure and covered. - Communal facilities should be well located and supplemented by additional infrastructure to encourage use and promote recycling. - Stores must be sited in a location that does not impact on property frontage or the surrounding environment. - Mixed use development must have separate stores for the different uses. - Stores must have at-grade access and be large enough to accommodate the bins needed to serve the development.